probcomp/gen-examples-perception/README.md

 # dl-probprog-genlite
-Experiments and an extended abstract introducing deep learning for inference in GenLite
+Extended abstract on deep learning for inference in GenLite, highlighting combination of custom Monte Carlo and custom deep learning based proposals.